- that the company has an appropriate and efficient organisation for its business operations

 The company applies the established COSO (Internal Control – Integrated Framework) framework in its work.

-Operational responsibility for internal control rests with the company’s management and with those individuals who by virtue of their roles in the company are in charge of each defined critical process, function or area.
+In 2014, the Board performed its annual review and adopted rules of procedure for the Board, rules of procedure for the Audit Committee and the company’s Code of Conduct.
+The Executive Management Team isresponsible for designing and documenting, and for maintaining and testing, the systems/processes and internal controls that are required to manage significant risks in the accounts and the company’s day-to-day activities.
+In addition to the company’s CEO and Executive Management Team, the operational responsibility for internal control rests with those individuals who by virtue of their roles in the company are in charge of each defined critical process, function or area.
 The company’s financial reporting is governed by a set of policies and guidelines.
-The company has defined policies for matters such as funding, environmental issues, equal opportunities and disclosure, accounting policies and instructions for the closing of the accounts and authorisation of payments.
+There are defined policies for matters such as funding, environmental issues, equal opportunities, communication, accounting policies and instructions for the closing of the accounts and authorisation of payments.

-In 2012, Fabege implemented a comprehensive overhaul and update of its policies.
-All policies were discussed and decided on by Group management.
+In 2014, a comprehensive evaluation and update of Fabege’spolicies was implemented.
+All policies were discussed and decided on by the Executive Management Team.
 Information concerning resolved policies was also disseminated throughout the organisation.
 In addition, more detailed guidelines and instructions are reviewed and updated regularly.
-In May, Fabege formulated its first "communication on progress" on the UN’s Global Compact.
-Work on developing the company’s sustainability reporting is continuously under way.
-Sustainability reporting constitutes part of the company’s annual report and, as of 2012, will be examined by Fabege’s auditors.
+In May, Fabege issued its annual Communication on Progress Report to the UN Global Compact.
+Work on developing the company’ssustainability reporting is conducted continuously.
+Sustainability reporting constitutes part of the company’s annual report and has been reviewed by the company’s auditors since 2012.

 Risks and critical processes, functions and areas are defined on the basis of the control environment, significant results and balance sheet items as well as significant business processes.
-The following processes, functions and areas have been defined as critical for Fabege:
+The following risk areas have been defined as critical for Fabege:

 Information and communication